uriel1998/networkcontrol-wicd-networkmanager/docs/README.md

 the command, TASKNAME and TASKARGS are hopefully obvious, and they should be copied into the appropriate plugin directory.

+### Multiple instances of the same command per network condition

-This *will* fail if you have multiple commands with the same command (e.g. `/bin/bash`), so in that case I recommend making (or using) a script with the commands with the same base command name to run.
-It's all in userspace, so it's up to you!
+This *will* fail if you have multiple commands with the same command for the same network condition.
+That is, you cannot have two "trusted" actions with the command `/bin/bash`.

+In that case, making (or using) a script that has the commands you want with the same base command name.
+It's all in your userspace, so hack away!

 Likewise, if you have a script that you need to run as another user (or root), (such as my [script for UFW](https://uriel1998.github.io/ufw-iptables-archer/)), contain that inside another script as well.

+### Note about PIA

 Note: PIA requires either the applet running or for you to have the daemon running by issuing the command `/usr/local/bin/piactl background enable` beforehand.